appfog/afdocs/languages/ruby/rails.markdown

 ### Gemfile

-## Ruby 1.8

-    # If you use a different database in development, hide it from AppFog.
-    group :development do
-    gem 'sqlite3'
-    end

-    # Rails 3.1 can use the latest mysql2 gem.
-    group :production do
-    gem 'mysql2'
-    end

-## Ruby 1.9

     # If you use a different database in development, hide it from AppFog.
     group :development do
     gem 'sqlite3'